mebenal/ConstellationTests/README.md

-To set this project up, install NPM
+To set this project up, install NPM: https://nodejs.org/en/download/

 Then cd to the folder